kpconnell/signalk-noaa-windy-plugin/DEPLOY.md

 # Raspberry Pi Deployment Guide

-This guide explains how to deploy the WX NMEA SignalK plugin to a Raspberry Pi running SignalK server.
+This guide explains how to deploy the SignalK VOS NOAA Weather Report plugin to a Raspberry Pi running SignalK server.

 ## Prerequisites